attila-lendvai/maru/README.md

 My primary platform.
 There's a `manifest.scm` file in the repo, so you can run `guix shell` to enter into the same environment that I use when I work on Maru.
-Guix can also be used as a simple per-user package manager on any Linux distro.
+Guix can also be used as a simple per-user package manager on top of any Linux distro.

-#### Nix and NixOS

-Used to be my primary platform.
-There's a bitrotten `default.nix` file in the repo, so you can run `nix-shell` to enter into the environment that I used on NixOS.

 #### Debian, and derivatives